-- 12.2.9 Develop and recommend to the Board a performance evaluation process for the Board and its committees. - 12.2.10Review and reassess the adequacy of the Governance Policy annually and recommend any proposed amendments to the Board for approval.
+- Develop and recommend to the Board a performance evaluation process for the Board and its Committees; - Review and reassess the adequacy of the Governance Policy annually and recommend any proposed amendments to the Board for approval.

-- 12.2.11Where and when there is a proposal to alter the Constitution of the Mercy University Hospital, the Committee will review the proposed changes and make recommendations to the Board before the Board makes a decision on the proposed amendments. - 12.2.12To perform any other oversight functions as requested by the Board of Directors. - 12.2.13To carry out such other reviews as requested by the Board of Directors.
+Where and when there is a proposal to alter the Constitution of the Mercy University Hospital, the Committee will review the proposed changes and make recommendations to the Board before the Board makes a decision on the proposed amendments.

-- 13.1 The Chairman of the Committee shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities. - 13.2 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed. - 13.3 The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities. - 13.3.1 No decision or recommendation of the Committee shall be valid until approved by the Board of Directors as a whole.
+- The Chairperson of the Committee shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities; - The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed; - The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities; - No decision or recommendation of the Committee shall be valid until approved by the Board of Directors as a whole.

-- 14.1 review its performance and Terms of Reference, annually, to ensure it is operating at maximum effectiveness, and recommend to the Board any changes it considers necessary for approval; and - 14.2 have access to sufficient resources in order to carry out its duties.
+- review its performance and Terms of Reference, annually, to ensure it is operating at maximum effectiveness, and recommend to the Board any changes it considers necessary for approval; - have access to sufficient resources in order to carry out its duties; - perform any other oversight functions as requested by the Board of Directors; - carry out such other reviews as requested by the Board of Directors.

-Clinical Ethics Committee
+Appendix 3 Clinical Ethics Committee